Narigejyoshna/To-do_list/README.md

 ▶️ How to Run the Project

-Install Node.js and XAMPP
+1.Install Node.js and XAMPP

-Start MySQL from XAMPP
+2.Start MySQL from XAMPP

-Import db.sql into MySQL
+3.Import db.sql into MySQL

-Open terminal in project folder and run:
+4.Open terminal in project folder and run:

 npm install

 node server.js

-Open index.html in a browser
+5.Open index.html in a browser